leoliu34/CurrencyConversion/README.md

 4. Sass
 5. Copy
 6. Uglify
+7. Clean
+8. Connect
+9. Ngdocs

 These tasks will all be executed when 'grunt' is run.

 ## Implementation Details

 This web page is designed using AngularJS following its MVC structure in which the controllers also acts as models.
+Documentations are avaliable at http://localhost:6789/docs , generated using Ngdocs

 ### Directives